AppliedRecognition/Face-Capture-Apple/Sources/FaceCapture/FaceCapture.docc/FaceCapture.md

 ## Getting started

-1. Obtain a Ver-ID identity for your app on the [Ver-ID licensing website](https://licensing.ver-id.com).
-Your app's bundle identifier must match the identifier on the licence.
-2. Copy the Ver-ID.identity file to your app's main bundle.
-3. Load the library.
-For example, you can do this in one of your app view's' `task` modifier.

-    ```swift
-    import SwiftUI
-    import FaceCapture

-    @main
-    struct MyApp: App {

-        @State var error: Error?
-        @StateObject var faceCapture: FaceCapture = .default

-        var body: some Scene {
-            WindowGroup {
-                if self.faceCapture.isLoaded {
-                    MyView()
-                } else if let error = self.error {
-                    Text("Failed to load face capture: \(error.localizedDescription)")
-                } else {
-                    ProgressView("Loading")
-                        .task {
-                            do {
-                                try await self.faceCapture.load()
-                            } catch {
-                                self.error = error
-                            }
-                        }
-                }
-            }
-        }
-    }
-    ```
-4. Add a ``FaceCaptureView`` in your SwiftUI view layout.
+1. Add a ``FaceCaptureView`` in your SwiftUI view layout.
 In the following example the face capture session is presented in a modal sheet.

     ```swift